Group Campsites: Frequently Asked Questions

 - Are pets allowed?
 If so, are there any additional fees?

 - What additional documentation is required for public schools?

 Group camping and photos are not currently available online.
-Group campsites are located throughout the Regional Park District.
+Group campsites are available for large groups to camp together in one site, located throughout 11 different parks.
+There are 3 developed Group campsites and 30 primitive campsites available.
 Please refer to our Camping Brochure or call the Reservations Department for more information at 888-327-2757, option 2.

 Groups of 11 people or more may make a reservation in a group camp.

 -- "Developed" group campsites are located within a family campground and have access to flush toilets and showers.
 These sites are Puma Point at Anthony Chabot Regional Park and Wild Turkey and Punta Vaca at Del Valle Regional Park.

 -- "Primitive" group campsites are generally in more remote locations, have chemical toilets, and no access to showers.